-I may be the last one to jump on the Thanksgivukkah train but there was no way it was going to pull out of the station without me aboard.
-What a fun challenge to create a hybrid Thanksgiving/Channukah treat.
-Since the first night of Channukah falls on Thanksgiving, these will be on the table for the first and last time for 77,000 years!
-A once in a lifetime blog post opportunity.
+I may be the last one to jump on the Thanksgivukkah train, but there was no way it was going to pull out of the station without me aboard.
+What a fun challenge to create a hybrid Thanksgiving/Chanukkah treat.
+Since the first night of Chanukkah falls on Thanksgiving, these will be on the table for the first and last time for 77,000 years!
+A once-in-a-lifetime blog post opportunity.
+Meet these Pumpkin Pie Rugelach.

-I make my pumpkin pies with homemade puree but I was fresh out and at this time in the season there was not a sugar pumpkin left in sight anywhere.
+I make my pumpkin pies with homemade puree, but I was fresh out, and at this time of year, there was not a sugar pumpkin left in sight anywhere.
 So I caved and bought the can.
 And you know what?
 It wasn’t so bad.

-Like Thanksgivukkah, this dessert is a mish-mash of a few recipes together.
+Like Thanksgivukkah, these Pumpkin Pie Rugelach are a mish-mash of a few recipes together.
 I adapted a rugelach dough recipe from King Arthur Flour.
 The filling was from McCormick Gourmet, also adapted.
-Then I threw some butter brown sugar and chopped pepitas in a frying pan and sprinkled them in before I rolled up the rugelach.
+Then I threw some butter, brown sugar, and chopped pepitas in a frying pan and sprinkled them in before I rolled up the rugelach.

-The result was good and tasty, but not like wow.
-In hindsight, I would have put some sugar in the dough and maybe drizzled some chocolate glaze over the finished product.
-The flavor got better when they sat a few days.
+The Pumpkin Pie Rugelach are good and tasty, but not like wow.
+However, in hindsight, I would have put some sugar in the dough.
+Then drizzled some chocolate glaze over the finished product.
+The flavor got better when they sat for a few days.
 However, they are not too sweet and will add a good balance to my Thanksgiving dessert table.

-Happy Thanksgiving to all my American readers and Happy Channukah to all the Jewish ones!
+Happy Thanksgiving to all my American readers and Happy Chanukkah to all the Jewish ones!

 For the pumpkin pie spice dough: